History of The Gathering Place

 In 1990, The Gathering Place moved to its current location at 1535 High Street.
 From 2000 to 2005, visits increased by 62%, with an average of 250-350 women and children seeking emergency services each day.
 As we began to max out our building’s capacity, we started to plan for the future.
 In August 2006, demolition and construction began on a new 28,800 square foot building, which was specifically designed to be a safe refuge that also provides adequate space for our programs and services.
 From August 2006 to June 2007, The Gathering Place was temporarily housed at the Montview Boulevard Presbyterian Church (1980 Dahlia Street) in Denver’s Park Hill neighborhood.
 Construction on the new building was completed in September of 2007 and The Gathering Place moved back to 1535 High Street.
 Now we operate out of a state-of-the-art facility and provide programs and services to an average of 270 women and children a day.

-During the last 30 years, the TGP has evolved with changes driven by increases in the number of people seeking assistance, an intent to provide healthy lifestyle choices, member identified needs, and eagerness to implement best practices.
+During the last 30 years, The Gathering Place has evolved with changes driven by increases in the number of people seeking assistance, an intent to provide healthy lifestyle choices, member identified needs, and eagerness to implement best practices.

 - During 2010, the Physical and Mental Health Program was developed to increase access to health care and promote wellness.